Binary tree

-From a graph theory perspective, binary (and K-ary) trees as defined here are arborescences.
-A binary tree may thus be also called a bifurcating arborescence—a term which appears in some very old programming books, before the modern computer science terminology prevailed.
-It is also possible to interpret a binary tree as an undirected, rather than a directed graph, in which case a binary tree is an ordered, rooted tree.
+From a graph theory perspective, binary trees as defined here are arborescences.
+A binary tree may thus be also called a bifurcating arborescence, a term which appears in some early programming books before the modern computer science terminology prevailed.
+It is also possible to interpret a binary tree as an undirected, rather than directed graph, in which case a binary tree is an ordered, rooted tree.
 Some authors use rooted binary tree instead of binary tree to emphasize the fact that the tree is rooted, but as defined above, a binary tree is always rooted.
-A binary tree is a special case of an ordered K-ary tree, where K is 2.

 In mathematics, what is termed binary tree can vary significantly from author to author.
-Some use the definition commonly used in computer science, but others define it as every non-leaf having exactly two children and don't necessarily order (as left/right) the children either.
+Some use the definition commonly used in computer science, but others define it as every non-leaf having exactly two children and don't necessarily label the children as left and right either.

-In computing, binary trees are used in two very different ways:
+In computing, binary trees can be used in two very different ways: